“The more that you read, the more things you will know. The more that you learn, the more places you'll go” Dr. Seuss

 - Gain a life-long enjoyment of reading and books.

+As a school, we understand that good comprehension draws from linguistic knowledge and knowledge of the world.
 We teach the National Curriculum, supported by a clear skills and knowledge progression.
 This ensures that skills and knowledge are built on year by year and sequenced appropriately to maximise learning for all children.
-At Nanpean School we have a skills based approach to reading using VIPERS skills within regular Guided Reading lessons.
+At Nanpean School we use VIPERS to teach reading skills within daily lessons.
 (Vocabulary, Inference, Prediction, Explain, Retrieve and Sequence/Summarise).
+These comprehension skills are developed through pupils’ experience of high-quality discussion with the teacher, as well as from reading and discussing a range of stories, poems and non-fiction.

 - In KS1, children take part in daily phonics lessons, where they are taught a structured synthetic phonics programme to decode words accurately with increasing fluency.

-- In KS2, children take part in Guided Reading lessons, where they are exposed to a range of different texts and can demonstrate their understanding and thinking behind these.
+- In KS2, children take part in Reading lessons, where they are specifically taught the key skills of reading and exposed to a range of different texts.

 - In KS1, children take home a book which matches their phonics development and ability.